 Before throwing the diaper in the washing, make sure you put the laundry tabs so the Velcro doesn’t wear out.
 On the cloth shell, fold the Velcro (hard part) onto tabs (soft part) before washing.
 This will not only improve the life of your Velcro; it will also prevent the Velcro from snagging onto other clothing in the washer and spoiling it.

 Bdiapers shells only need to be washed when they get dirty or soiled, not every time your baby wears them.
 They can be washed with other regular clothing in a regular wash cycle.
 There is no need to remove the pouch for washing purposes.

-You can use any mild detergent of your choice however a detergent with too many heavy minerals (like Wheel) may cause the pouch to lose its water retention ability and make the cloth covers look old and faded (like any other cotton clothing)
+You can use any mild detergent of your choice but a detergent with too heavy minerals (like a wheel) may cause the pouch to lose its water retention ability and make the cloth covers look old and faded (like any other cotton clothing).

 The pouches are easiest to wash and also dry in minutes.
-They can be wiped clean as well is not too soiled (slightly wet only) .
+They can be wiped clean as well and is not too soiled (slightly wet only) .
 However, we recommend washing pouches frequently.
-Hand wash the pouches as much as possible however avoid excessive hand-washing of pouches.
+Hand wash the pouches as much as possible, but avoid excessive hand-washing of pouches.
 No bleach, no vinegar.